 All international visitors must complete a Bahamas Travel Health Visa application and pay a small fee before entering the country.

-You'll also likely need to provide this travel visa, along with testing or vaccination info, to the airline you're using.
+You'll also likely need to provide this travel visa and testing or vaccination info to the airline you're using.

 American Airlines, which we flew into The Bahamas, currently uses the VeriFLY app if you prefer to submit documentation electronically versus on paper at the airport before departure.

 The app is supposed to save you time at the airport, but it doesn't have a user-friendly interface, nor is it intuitive.
-Despite my frustration, I'd like to think it saved us time overall.
+Despite my frustration, I think it saved us time overall.

 If you're staying in The Bahamas for five days or longer, you must get a COVID-19 rapid antigen test; it's free and available at EMBRACE Resort.

-If you're returning to the U.S., you'll need proof of a negative COVID-19 test as well.
+If you're returning to the U.S., you'll also need proof of a negative COVID-19 test.
 You can get tested at EMBRACE Resort for a small fee.

-3N's Exuma Vacations have a detailed webpage outlining their COVID policies and procedures, including the availability of tests.
+3N's Exuma Vacations have a detailed webpage outlining its COVID policies and procedures, including the availability of tests.
 We found this service, available at the resort, incredibly convenient.